How To You Make Your Office Chair More Ergonomic & Comfortable

-If you are one of the millions of people suffering from lower back pain from sitting at a desk, or craving for well-deserved comfort while you work – you don’t have a buy a new and expensive ergonomic office chair.
+If you are one of the millions of people suffering from lower back pain from sitting at a desk, or craving for well-deserved comfort while you work, you don’t have to buy a new and expensive ergonomic office chair.

-With just a few simple and ingenious office chair DIY modifications (some are completely cost-free) – you can transform your chair to support your back and prevent back pain and discomfort.
+With just a few simple and ingenious office chair DIY modifications (some are completely cost-free) – you can reduce strain, improve support, and make long hours of sitting more comfortable.

 how to make office chair ergonomic and comfortable